FAQ

 Some Navionics customers have asked, “If the sonar data is so reliable and accurate, why can’t they view it simultaneously with the navigational markers?
 Do they keep it separate just like the community edits because it is suspect?”
 At FMT, we don’t know.
 The bottom line is that the Navionics data is useful in some cases, as they do show 1’ variances in depths helpful in fishing applications, particularly offshore.
 But with respect to inshore navigation applications, it should not be considered fully vetted data confirmed to be collected consistently with the optimal sonar settings, running speeds, and (most importantly) collected at low tides.
 Thus, we do not advise trying to run in shallow water areas based only on contour indications on any map.
 When running inshore, just a foot can mean the difference between a good day and a bad day.
 (Not to mention that NOAA data is not 100% reliable either.)

-Can I use the SDHC chip to save tracks, routes, sonar, and waypoint data I generate on my chart plotter or is it a read-only chip?
+Can I use the micro chip to save tracks, routes, sonar, and waypoint data I generate on my chart plotter or is it a read-only chip?

 What use would the chip be to users with a larger boat that would be too large to safely run all of the tracks?